The Information Complexity of Learning Tasks, their Structure and their Distance: Preliminaries and nomenclature

-The training process consists of minimizing the empirical cross-entropy using stochastic gradient descent (SGD).
-At every iteration, SGD makes a step in the direction of the (negative) gradient of $L_\D$, which is approximated using a random subset of the training set (a \emph{minibatch}).
+The training process consists of minimizing the loss using one of the many variants of stochastic gradient descent (SGD).
+At every iteration, SGD makes a step in the direction of the (negative) gradient of $L_\D$, which is approximated using a random subset of the training set (\emph{minibatch}).
 The length of the step is a hyperparameter called the {\em learning rate}.

+A learning task can be {\em described} by the relation between the input variable $x$ ({\em e.g.}, an image) and the corresponding output variable $y$ ({\em e.g.}, `cat' or `dog'), and would be {\em defined} by the posterior distribution $p(y|x)$.
+Since that is typically not available, in practice the task is {\em specified} by a dataset $\D$ ({\em e.g.}, a collection of images with a label of either `cat' or `dog'): The dataset is all that is known about the desired goal before the training process starts.
+The {\em solution} to the task is determined by the dataset along with various {\em biases}, corresponding to modeling choices of loss function, class of functions, and optimization method.